Learning 3D Hypersonic Flow with Physics-Enhanced Neural Fields: A Case Study on the Orion Reentry Capsule: Introduction

-\begin{itemize} \item We generate an ML-ready 3D CFD dataset for the Orion reentry capsule, sweeping the angle of attack~(AoA) and utilizing advanced mesh refinement techniques to accurately model the hypersonic bow shock. \item We propose the use of physics-enhanced 3D neural fields to predict steady hypersonic flow around the geometry. \item We perform a thorough empirical study comparing neural fields and graph neural networks (GNNs) in the context of hypersonic flow modeling.
+\begin{itemize} \item We generate an ML-ready 3D CFD dataset for the Orion reentry capsule, sweeping the angle of attack~(AoA) and utilizing advanced mesh refinement techniques to accurately model the hypersonic bow shock. \item We propose the use of physics-enhanced 3D neural fields to predict steady hypersonic flow around the geometry (note that we focus on boundary conditions, but do not include conservation laws or PDE residuals). \item We perform a thorough empirical study comparing neural fields and graph neural networks (GNNs) in the context of hypersonic flow modeling.
 This helps shed light on strengths and weaknesses of different learning methods. \item We conduct an in-depth aerothermodynamic analysis after training our models, evaluating performance not only using machine learning metrics but also from an aerodynamicist's perspective. \end{itemize}

+In summary, this work is best understood as an application-focused empirical study and dataset contribution for 3D hypersonic aerothermodynamic surrogate modeling, presented through a case study on the Orion reentry capsule.